alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-02-13-comment-on-aemo-csiro-gencost-2019-20.md

 ![Fig. 2]({{ "/assets/carbon_price_others.png" | absolute_url }})

 It should be immediately apparent that the assumption in High VRE and Diverse of a high, global carbon price of $30/tonne, starting in 2020, is not plausible, considering the outcome at Madrid, the China/US Trade War, and so on.
 Similarly, a carbon price of $22.5/tonne in China, Japan, and North America (NAM) starting in 2025 seems unlikely too.
-It may have seemed believable to the IPCC in 2013, although the rise of Xi Jinping in China and Donald Trump in America makes it is a lot less likely now.
+It may have seemed believable to the IPCC in 2013, although the rise of Xi Jinping in China and Donald Trump in America makes it is a lot less likely now.<sup>1</sup>

 Likewise, there is an assumption of a steadily rising carbon price in the EU in the Central scenario.
 It is true that, at the time of writing, the EU carbon price is coincidentally around €28/tonne, although it has hovered around €5-10/tonne for most of the last decade.
 In an optimistic case, it could perhaps rise, per Fig. A.3.
 But is it "probable"?